mufeedali/flatplay/README.md

 # Flatplay

-Flatplay is a simple CLI tool to build and run Flatpak applications.
+Flatplay is a CLI tool to build and run Flatpak applications.
 It's designed to be easy to integrate into your workflows with editors like Zed or neovim.

 Note that this is a **work in progress** and you might encounter issues along the way.